ViSilver/labs/ms/lab1/README.md

 ![](https://github.com/ViSilver/labs/blob/master/aux/fish_russian_roulette.jpg)

 ### 3. Catch them all
-Assume that every time you buy a box of Chio (a moldovan brand of chips), you receive one of the pictures of the n of the members of the NOROC band.
-Over a period of time, you buy m ≥ n boxes of Chio.
-Write a computer program to compute the probability that you get all n members of NOROC.
-Use this program to find, for given n, the smallest value of m which will give probability ≥ .5 of getting all n pictures.
-Consider n = 50,100, and 150 and show that m = n log n + n log 2 is a good estimate for the number of boxes needed.
+Assume that every time you buy a box of Chio (a moldovan brand of chips), you receive one of the pictures of the *n* of the members of the NOROC band.
+Over a period of time, you buy *m ≥ n* boxes of Chio.
+Write a computer program to compute the probability that you get all *n* members of NOROC.
+Use this program to find, for given *n*, the smallest value of *m* which will give probability ≥ .5 of getting all *n* pictures.
+Consider n = 50,100, and 150 and show that **m = n log(n) + n log(2)** is a good estimate for the number of boxes needed.

 ### 4. Dangerous pixels
 ![](https://github.com/ViSilver/labs/blob/master/aux/danger_zone.png)